 I think that Dylan’s vocal is entirely his own, “nothing to do with Sinatra,” to be sure.
 But I think it’s obvious that the band were indeed reaching for Jenkins’ orchestral arrangement as written for Sinatra.
 Of-course, with a five piece guitar-based combo as Dylan brought to the studio, you can’t duplicate that, but in reaching for it, you are going to end up making something of your own.
 Dylan has said that he and his band were rehearsing these songs on the road during sound checks for a long, long time, so in the studio this wasn’t a case of learning it on the spot, but rather getting re-centered on a mood and approach.

 And the result speaks for itself.
 Bob Dylan’s “Autumn Leaves” is an unexpected and quite precious gift.
 And what a miracle, truly, that Bob Dylan at age 73 (going on 74) is out there on stages across the world performing it.

 Previously: Review of Shadows in the Night by Bob Dylan.

 Click for our Frank Sinatra Wing.

-Addendum: A fan’s recording of Bob Dylan’s performance of this song in New Orleans on April 29th, 2015, is currently available at this link.
+Addendum: A fan’s recording of Bob Dylan’s performance of this song in Oslo on October 3rd, 2015, is currently available at this link.